Religious plaques

 |

-Five plaques attributed to John Carr's North Shields Pottery (Newcastle).
-'God is Love' and 'Rejoice in the Lord' may be transfers peculiar to Newcastle potteries, as they don't appear on Sunderland-marked plaques.
-The bottom centre has the poem 'Friendship, Love and Truth' which is transcribed on the Poetic verses sub-page.
+Five plaques attributed to John Carr's Low Lights Pottery, North Shields.
+'God is Love' and 'Rejoice in the Lord' are verses associated with Tyneside potteries.
+The bottom centre has the poem 'Friendship, Love and Truth' which is transcribed on the Poetic verses page.
+The transfer, like the Wesley and Clarke used by Carr, originated at the Garrison Pottery.
+Carr's apparently purchased the copper plates in 1865 when the Garrison Pottery closed.

 |